stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 the antediluvian plateau of Gizeh under the wan moon of the pallid small hours appealed to every fibre of imagination in me.
-A request found Abdul exceedingly willing to admit me to his party of seconds; so that all the rest of the early evening I accompanied him to various dens in the most lawless regions of the town&mdash;mostly northeast of the Ezbekiyeh&mdash;where he gathered one by one a select and formidable band of congenial cutthroats as his pugilistic background.
+A request found Abdul exceedingly willing to admit me to his party of seconds; so that all the rest of the early evening I accompanied him to various dens in the most lawless regions of the town--mostly northeast of the Ezbekiyeh--where he gathered one by one a select and formidable band of congenial cutthroats as his pugilistic background.

-  Shortly after nine our party, mounted on donkeys bearing such royal or tourist-reminiscent names as &ldquo;Rameses&rdquo;, &ldquo;Mark Twain&rdquo;, &ldquo;J. P. Morgan&rdquo;, and &ldquo;Minnehaha&rdquo;, edged through street labyrinths both Oriental and Occidental, crossed the muddy and mast-forested Nile by the bridge of the bronze lions, and cantered philosophically between the lebbakhs on the road to Gizeh.
+  Shortly after nine our party, mounted on donkeys bearing such royal or tourist-reminiscent names as  "Rameses ",  "Mark Twain ",  "J. P. Morgan ", and  "Minnehaha ", edged through street labyrinths both Oriental and Occidental, crossed the muddy and mast-forested Nile by the bridge of the bronze lions, and cantered philosophically between the lebbakhs on the road to Gizeh.
 Slightly over two hours were consumed by the trip, toward the end of which